 - Add fresh items to the bar and open bottles for easy serving.

-- Heat up the grill and start cooking
+- Fire up the grill and get cooking.

 And be sure to have a cocktail in hand to set the mood as the guests arrive.
 Now relax and enjoy—you’ve got this.